awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### Performing logical replication for Amazon RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication"></a>

-Starting with version 10\.4, Amazon RDS for PostgreSQL supports the publication and subscription SQL syntax that was first introduced in PostgreSQL 10\.
+Starting with version 10\.4, RDS for PostgreSQL supports the publication and subscription SQL syntax that was introduced in PostgreSQL 10\.
 To learn more, see [Logical replication](https://www.postgresql.org/docs/current/logical-replication.html) in the PostgreSQL documentation\.

+**Note**
+In addition to the native PostgreSQL logical replication feature introduced in PostgreSQL 10, RDS for PostgreSQL also supports the `pglogical` extension\.
+For more information, see [Using pglogical to synchronize data across instances](Appendix.PostgreSQL.CommonDBATasks.Extensions.md#Appendix.PostgreSQL.CommonDBATasks.pglogical)\.

 Following, you can find information about setting up logical replication for an RDS for PostgreSQL DB instance\.